-4.17 The role of the Shadow Budget Group (SBG) is very similar to that of the PBSG, however this particular group is made up of non-administration members as well as senior council officers.
+4.18 The role of the Shadow Budget Group (SBG) is very similar to that of the PBSG, however this particular group is made up of non-administration members supported by senior council officers.
 The SBG make budgetary proposals with regard to any alternative budget they wish to be considered at the Special Council Budget Setting and Rent Setting Meetings.